-Gone are the days when Indian men were the primary bread winners and women cooked and tended to their children.
-Women in India are taking big strides financially and contributing significantly to family finances.
+Gone are the days when Indian men were given the task of managing the household’s finances.
+Women in India are taking big strides financially and contributing significantly to family finances and financial planning.

 Very often women are unable to separate money from relationships, i.e. they are more likely to lend money to friends or loved ones on the basis of relationships and bear the consequences if there is an issue with repayment.